ChrisZeThird/BotZeFourth/README.md

-# BotZeFourth
+# About this project
-I started developping this bot a year ago, after talking with my girlfriend about how you could share characters description as an artist on discord.This was the opportunity to (re) discover SQL database, and discord.py
+I started developping this bot a year ago, after talking with my girlfriend about how you could share characters description as an artist on discord.
+This was the opportunity to (re) discover SQL database, and discord.py.
+I put this project on hold due to exam and lack the enthusiasm to continue (I also lost the project).
+Now I feel more confident tackling this project, espacially thanks to Github and Pycharm.